The Fair World Project:

 co-operative and peaceful action:

-o Generally, discover the world of economic and social co-operation, locally
+Generally, discover the world of economic and social co-operation,

-o You could, for example, join and become an active Member of your local
+You could, for example, join and become an active Member of your

 your co-op might, for example, like to take up the Annual Co-operative